 ETS treatment procedure is minimally invasive and performed under general anesthesia, where two microscopic incisions are made in the armpit.
 These small incisions are barely visible within weeks of surgery.
 Using CO2 insufflation to compress the lungs, a small camera is placed into the chest cavity.

 During ETS treatment, we do not deflate the lungs, and therefore after completing the procedure, the lungs quickly return to their normal size and function, usually without any side effects.
-After fully identifying the sympathetic nerve anatomy, we isolate the T3 ganglion from the rest of the sympathetic nerve by placing a very small titanium clip above and below the T3 ganglion.
+After fully identifying the sympathetic nerve anatomy, we isolate the T3 ganglion from the rest of the sympathetic nerve by placing a very small titanium clip placed above T3 ganglion.

 Post Procedure: ETS Side Effects